Boston Common

 Photo: jwalsh (CC BY 2.0)

-Boston Common is part of Boston's "Emerald Necklace," a connected system of parks and parkways.
-It also marks the southern end of the Freedom Trail, making it a starting point for city tours.
+Boston Common isn't just a standalone park - it's a key piece of Boston's "Emerald Necklace," a connected system of parks and parkways that winds through the city.
+It also marks the southern end of the Freedom Trail, making it a convenient starting point if you're planning to explore Boston's historic sites.

 All Features & Facilities